truefoundry/elasti/docs/src/architecture.md

 ```

-### Scale up from 0 when the first request arrives.
+### Scale up from 0 when the first request arrives

 Since the service is scaled down to 0, all requests will hit the KubeElasti resolver.
 When the first request arrives, KubeElasti will scale up the service to the configured minTargetReplicas.
 It then resumes Keda to continue autoscaling in case there is a sudden burst of requests.
 It also changes the service to point to the actual service pods once the pod is up.
 The requests which came to KubeElasti Resolver are retried till 5 mins and the response is sent back to the client.
 If the pod takes more than 5 mins to come up, the request is dropped.